-16. In consultation with the Information and Privacy Commissioner of Ontario, and in accordance with all applicable legislation, establish and ensure that recordings from body-worn cameras, including any meta-data produced by the body-worn cameras or the technology supporting the Service's body-worn cameras, will be:
+- 18. In consultation with the Information and Privacy Commissioner of Ontario, and in accordance with all applicable legislation, establish and ensure that recordings from body-worn cameras, including any meta-data produced by the body-worn cameras or the technology supporting the Service's body-worn cameras, will be: - Stored on a secure Canadian storage server in accordance with all applicable provincial and federal legislation and security best practices, so as to prevent any editing, tampering and unauthorized access to recordings and meta-data; - b.
+Encrypted within the camera, during transit to the storage server, and while in storage; and - Destroyed at the end of their retention period in a secure manner which prevents recovery and unauthorized access to the recordings and metadata;

-- Stored on a secure Canadian storage server in accordance with all applicable provincial and federal legislation and security best practices, so as to prevent any editing, tampering and unauthorized access to recordings and meta-data; - b.
-Encrypted within the camera, during transit to the storage server, and while in storage; and - c.
-Destroyed at the end of their retention period in a secure manner which prevents recovery and unauthorized access to the recordings and metadata: - 17.
-Establish, in consultation with the Information and Privacy Commissioner of Ontario and the Ministry of the Attorney General, and in accordance with all applicable legislation, the minimum retention period for recordings from body-worn cameras, and conditions for extensions of the retention period; - 18.
-Establish actions to be taken by the Service in the case of a potential or actual access breach of the Service's recording and meta-data storage services, including breach mitigation and control steps and the steps to notify the public, impacted individuals of the potential breach;
+- 19. Establish, in consultation with the Information and Privacy Commissioner of Ontario and the Ministry of the Attorney General, and in accordance with all applicable legislation, the minimum retention period for recordings from body-worn cameras, and conditions for extensions of the retention period; - 20.
+Establish actions to be taken by the Service in the case of a potential or actual access breach of the Service's recording and meta-data storage services, including breach mitigation and control steps, and the steps required to notify the public and impacted individuals of the potential breach; - 21.
+Establish that the Information and Privacy Commissioner of Ontario must be notified as soon as reasonably possible of significant privacy breaches, to be determined through consideration of all the relevant circumstances, including whether: - a.
+The personal information at issue is sensitive, either by its nature or given its context; - b.
+The breach is likely to cause significant harm, including financial, reputational, or emotional harm, such as embarrassment or humiliation; - c.
+The breach involves the personal information of a large number of individuals; - d.
+The likelihood that the personal information at issue could be misused, or further disseminated by others; or, - e.
+The Service is having difficulties containing the breach.

-Limited Access to Body-Worn Camera Recordings
+Limited Use and Access to Body-Worn Camera Recordings